-Find A Campus Near YouThe Patient Care Technician Diploma Program is offered at the following Dorsey Schools campus locations:
+Find A Campus Near YouThe Patient Care Technician diploma program is offered at the following Dorsey College campus locations:

 - The opportunity to develop the skills that are necessary for providing quality patient care in a variety of medical settings.

 - Training in infection control, pharmacology, and procedures for administering medications.

 - Exposure to the structures of the body, common diseases, treatments, and laboratory tests and coverage of medical terminology.

 - The final module of training includes an externship.
 Students continue their learning and training at a local hospital, physician’s office, long-term care facility, acute care setting, or other medical facility to gain experience and professional exposure in a medical setting.

 Is Patient Care Technician Training Right for You?